orednilserik/orednilserik/README.md

 ## Hi there 👋

-### My name is Mikael and I'm in the final year of the MS.c Statistics and Machine Learning program at Linköping University
+### My name is Mikael and I'm in the final year of my MS.c Statistics and Machine Learning at Linköping University
-- Interested in everything data, statistics, and machine learning
+- Passionate about everything data, statistics, and machine learning
 - Particularly interested in probabilistic machine learning, bayesian statistics and generative AI
-- Will be writing my thesis during spring 2025 on attention-based multimodal deep learning for fusion of X-ray images and tabular data
+- Will be writing my master's thesis during spring 2025 on attention-based multimodal deep learning for fusion of X-ray images and tabular data

 Connect with me via LinkedIn in my profile!